nigelcharman/ombfw-videos/script/source.md

   cy: 76
   size: 40
 )
-To see a legend with the meaning of each colour, click on the vertical ellipses (also known as the kebab icon) in the top right.
+To see a legend with the meaning of each colour, click on the vertical ellipses in the top right.

 ---
 ![](Field Maps Kebab Menu.png)